-The Criminal Code governs matters of domestic bribery of Canadian officials (sections 118-125) and commercial bribery (section 426).
-The Criminal Code also contains the mechanism that results in corporate criminal liability for offences committed by senior officers and representatives of a corporate entity or other organisation, including bribery and corruption-related offences (section 22.2).
+The Criminal Code governs matter of domestic bribery of Canadian public officials (sections 118-125, Criminal Code) and commercial bribery (section 426, Criminal Code).
+The Criminal Code also contains the mechanism that results in corporate criminal liability for offences committed by senior officers and representatives of a corporate entity or other organisation, including bribery and corruption related offences (section 22.2, Criminal Code).

-The CFPOA prohibits bribery by Canadians abroad and persons in Canada of foreign public officials, as well as accounting activities undertaken for the purposes of bribing foreign public officials or hiding such bribery.
+The CFPOA prohibits bribery by Canadians abroad, and by any persons in Canada, of foreign public officials.
+It also prohibits accounting activities undertaken for the purposes of bribing foreign public officials or hiding such bribery.

-Violations of both the CFPOA and the Criminal Code provisions result in the commission of an "offence" as defined under the Criminal Code.
+Violations of both the CFPOA and the Criminal Code provisions result in the commission of an offence as defined under the Criminal Code.
 Possession of any proceeds or property derived from the commission of an offence is in and of itself an offence (section 354, Criminal Code).
 Similarly, converting or concealing such proceeds or property is subject to the prohibitions on money laundering (section 462.31, Criminal Code).

-Further, section 376 of the Extractive Sector Transparency Measures Act, SC 2014, c.
-39, creates a framework for companies involved in the commercial development of oil, gas or minerals, or those that control such companies, to report all payments made to governments or government officials.
-This applies to both legitimate and corrupt payments, and failure to properly report legitimate payments may result in large monetary fines.
+Further, the Extractive Sector Transparency Measures Act, SC 2014, c.
+39, s.
+376 (ESTMA) creates a framework for companies involved in the commercial development of oil, gas or minerals, or those which control such companies, to report all payments made to governments or government officials.
+This applies to both legitimate and corrupt payments, and failure to properly report may result in large monetary fines.

 Additionally, the federal, provincial, and many local municipal governments have codes of conduct and ethical rules on the giving and receiving of gifts.
-These codes typically only bind those who receive gifts, but providing them may cause reputational harm, or liability under the anti-bribery and corruption statutes of other jurisdictions.
-The federal government and provinces also maintain lobbying rules and regulations that must be adhered to, and contravention of those lobbying rules can result in fines, imprisonment, and debarment from public contracts.
+These codes typically only bind those who receive gifts, but providing them may cause reputational harm or liability from the anti-bribery and corruption statutes of other jurisdictions.
+The federal government and provinces also maintain lobbying rules and regulations that must be adhered to; contravention of those lobbying rules can result in fines, imprisonment, and debarment from public contracts.